Ball State vs. Eastern Michigan NCAA Football Odds, Plays and Insights | October 16, 2021

 Ball State Stats and Trends

-- Ball State's games this year have gone over the total in two out of five opportunities (40%).
+- Ball State's games this year have hit the over on two of five set point totals (40%).

-- Ball State is 2-0 against the spread and 3-0 overall in games when it puts up more than 22.8 points.
+- Ball State is 2-0 against the spread and 3-0 overall in games when it records more than 22.8 points.

 - Find the latest spread and moneyline odds for Ball State at SISportsbook.